taataa/tapspace/docs/api/v2/index.md

 - *viewport*
-  - a Viewport.
-Observe resize events form this component.
+  - a [Viewport](#tapspacecomponentsviewport).
+Resize events will be observed form this component.
 - options, object with properties:
   - *relativeCenter*
     - optional { rx, ry }.
 The relative point on the viewport to keep fixed during the resize.